 You guys!
-The extraordinary Christina Delay is back, not only with some excellent advice on writing Deep POV but also an opportunity to win a FREE writing cruise…
+The extraordinary Christina Delay is back with some excellent advice on writing Deep POV.
+Please read on. 🙂

 Thanks to Angela and Becca for having me on their fabulous blog once again!

 Last time I was here, we spoke about how to Dive Deep With Emotion.
 One of the key takeaways was the necessity of vulnerability to write authentic emotion.